FraLaz1971/cexamples/README.md

         	├── latex

-the documentation in html format (hypertext) can be read with your web browser of choice (google-chrome, firefox, edge, ...) opening the file named index.html inside the doc/html (sub)folder.
+the documentation in html format (hypertext) can be read with your web browser of choice (google-chrome, firefox, edge, opera, ...) opening the file named index.html inside the doc/html (sub)folder.
 The documentation can be generated in pdf format entering at the prompt of your terminal in the folder doc/latex and typing